angular-university/angular-ssr-course/README.md

 To run the frontend part of our code, we will use the Angular CLI:

     npm start

-The application is visible at port 4200, but you need to use HTTPS - [https://localhost:4200](https://localhost:4200)
+The application is visible at port 4200: [http://localhost:4200](http://localhost:4200)

-This application uses a self-signed certificate, so you will need to accept it using the browser.
-If you are using Chrome, you will need to click Advanced and then choose "Proceed to localhost".

 # Important

 This repository has multiple branches, have a look at the beginning of each section to see the name of the branch.